bkotara/solana-startup/README.md

 Once you have the scripts set and both nodes are caught up, you can transition identities on the two nodes.

-From this point on you have 2 mainnet nodes, one with your actual identity set, running in the mainnet cluster and your off to the races of collecting more stake!
+From this point on you have 2 nodes, one with your actual identity set, running in the mainnet cluster and you're off to the races of collecting more stake!

 ## What Next?